 Between 1965 and 1967 the Bartlett School of Architecture were asked to compare British services with European ones.
 The aim was not just to comment on how well Britain's new buildings were bedding in, but to try to establish why so many operators were unhappy with what they had built.

-Led by Bev Nutt, Department Director of the Joint Unit for Planning Research at University College London, the review concluded that many motorway service areas had taken on an impractical design, which was designed to cater for customers who were having to hang around when all they wanted to do was get back on the road quickly.
+Led by Professor Lord Llewelyn-Davies, David Goddard and Bev Nutt, Department Directors of the Joint Unit for Planning Research at University College London, the review concluded that many motorway service areas had taken on an impractical design, which was designed to cater for customers who were having to hang around when all they wanted to do was get back on the road quickly.
 British service area buildings were often vulnerable to vandalism and theft, because this hadn't been anticipated in their design.
 Poor design meant that catering and daily maintenance were becoming major ordeals when they didn't need to be.

 Details of each of their reviews, where available, are listed on the service area page, but the summaries are quite telling: